pnmlinux/pnmutils/README.md

 # pnmutils
-pnm's utility programs, scripts, libraries.
+pnm's utility programs, scripts, libraries and more.